Types of Degrees Cosmetology Majors Are Getting

 Online Cosmetology Programs

-In 2017-2018, 1,788 schools offered a cosmetology program of some type.
+In the 2018-2019 academic year, 1,715 schools offered some type of cosmetology program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|